clareaulab/CARPNN/README.md

 ## How to Run

-In short, the workflow consist of 4 major steps:
+In short, the binder sequences to lead optimization workflow consist of 4 major steps:

-- Step 1: Refold candidate binders via Boltz against target antigen(ex: binder sequences from tools like RFDiffusion, BindCraft, BoltzGen, ProteinHunter etc.)
+- **Step 1**: Refold candidate binders via Boltz against target antigen(ex: binder sequences from tools like RFDiffusion, BindCraft, BoltzGen, etc.)
-- Step 2: Identify lead de novo binder (experimentally validated or have high ipSAE score > 0.8)
+- **Step 2**: Identify lead de novo binder (experimentally validated or have high ipSAE score > 0.85)
-- Step 3: Mutagensis (non-interface/interface) residues of the lead binder and perform sequence level filter (ex: charge / immunogenicity)
+- **Step 3**: Mutagensis of (non-interface/interface) residues of the lead binder and perform sequence level filter (ex: charge / immunogenicity)
-- Step 4: Refold mutagenized sequences via Boltz and identify top binders for experimental testing
+- **Step 4**: Refold mutagenized sequences via Boltz and identify top binders for experimental testing

-Workflow:
+To perform Step 1 and Step 2: see an example in the `notebooks/bindcraft_to_boltz.ipynb` notebook where we identify the most promising in silico candidates from BindCraft outputs by refolding the sequence against target antigen using Boltz and checking for ipSAE score

-### Step 1 (Not included in this repo): Generate protein binders against your target of interest
+To perform Step 3 and Step 4: see an example in the `notebooks/lead_optimization.ipynb` notebook where took the lead binder found from step 2 and used SoluableMPNN to perform mutagenesis on surface and interface residues of the lead binder to further diversify and improve its attributes.

-- Some recommended tools:
+All the inputs required and outputs from the tool are provided in the `examples/` directory.

-    - RFDiffusion, BindCraft, BoltzGen, ProteinHunter
+## Directory Structure

-### Step 2: Identify lead binder candidate from protein design tools.
-We recommend this should be a binder with ipSAE of at least 0.8 (higher the better)
+- `examples` - Required inputs and workflow outputs

-In the `notebooks/bindcraft_to_boltz.ipynb` notebook, we provide an example workflow that identifies most promising in silico candidates from BindCraft outputs by refolding the sequence against target antigen using Boltz and checking for ipSAE score
+- `filters` - BindCraft-style json for Binder Filtering

-### Step 3: Generate candidate sequences to evolve to using SoluableMPNN.
+- `notebooks` - Notebooks outlining the pipeline
-In the first part of the `notebooks/lead_optimization.ipynb` notebook, we take the best candidate identified from step 2 and used SoluableMPNN to generate mutagenesis and performed basic sequence filtering
+- `public` - directory where other tools can be installed

-### Step 4: Refold the candidate sequences against the target antigen
+- `workflows` - parental directory containing scripts for individual workflows

-In the second part of the `notebooks/lead_optimization.ipynb` notebook, we refold the mutagenized sequences and calculated additional interface metrics such as those used by BindCraft and ipSAE
+## Other Comments

-### Step 5: Calculate additional structural metrics based on output and aggregate the outputs across splits
+As the tool was developed with de novo binders in mind, we have not tested this tool on variants of antibody formats (scFVs/VHHs) and do not recommend using this workflow as the individual tools (e.g. ProteinMPNN/Boltz/ipSAE) have not been validated for this purpose.
+However as new tools come up may get included in this workflow in the future.

-In the last part of the `notebooks/lead_optimization.ipynb` notebook, we apply a BindCraft style filter to eliminate sequences and ranked the final outputs by ipSAE (high to low)
+If you bump into errors related to deep learning libraries such JAX not being correctly set up, it is likely that you have compiled the library on a cpu-node without gpu access.
+This can usually be solved by requesting a gpu interactive session and reinstalling the libraries.

-Example input and outputs of the workflow can be found in the `examples` directory.
+Have more questions / comments?
+Reach out to Hoyin at chuh@mskcc.org!

-Please cite this work and the work where each workflows are based on (listed in individual workflow README) if you found this work to be helpful.
+## License

-License: MIT
+MIT